sunilgandhilab/brainquant3d/docs/README.md

 **Rigid_default**, **Affine_default**, **BSpline_default**, **Labeled_default**, **Annotations_default**: These are the paths to the Allen Brain Atlas datasets downloaded earlier.

+**Processing_cores**, **Thread_ram_max_Gb**: These parameters specify how many processing cores to use and how much RAM to user per core.
+For example, if your system has 10 cores and 256 GB of RAM, you would set "Processing_cores" to 10 and "Thread_ram_max_Gb" to a value such as 22.
+This would use 10 x 22 = 220 GB of total RAM.
+It's a good idea to leave a little available RAM so as to not overload the system.

 An example configuration is provided below:

 ```yaml